anggwar/GDE-ADK-Foundations-Plus/codelabs.md

 - agent.py

 ## 5. Exploring codes and creating the first persona
-To view the created files, open the ai-agents-adk folder in the Cloud Shell Editor.
+To view the created files, open the Cloud Shell Editor (click Open Editor or the Folder icon).
+Navigate to the ai-agents-adk folder.

 Click File > Open Folder... in the top menu.
 Find and select the ai-agents-adk folder